 In the case of a life-threatening emergency, dial 9-911 (from an on-campus landline; 911 from any other phone) for immediate response.

 When calling, be ready to give your name, location (including building and room number), and a concise description of the emergency.
 Do not hang up until encouraged to do so as the dispatcher may need additional information and have instructions.

 - Under normal circumstances, Public Safety or the Office of the Vice President for Student Life will alert the campus community of any incidents on campus that need to be brought to the community’s attention.
 These incidents are usually non-threatening or do not require immediate action.

 - In the case of a more serious incident or emergency, members of the campus community will be notified through the Ole Alert system and by campus email.
 As appropriate, an announcement will appear on the home page of the St. Olaf website and on the Tightrope event television monitors in Buntrock, Skoglund, Christiansen Hall of Music, and other campus locations.

 - It is extremely important that all members of the St. Olaf community (students, faculty, and staff) sign up for Ole Alerts, as this is a key element of the college’s emergency response plan when it comes to campus notification.

 Emergency planning and protocols

 St. Olaf College has in place an Incident Response plan that is based on the U.S. Department of Homeland Security’s National Incident Management System (NIMS).
-Individual response protocols have been developed for a number of emergency scenarios as outlined below.
+Individual response protocols have been developed for a number of emergency scenarios: